huangz27/simple-banking-app/README.md

-# Simple Banking App with terraform and github actions CI/CD
+# Simple Banking App with Terraform and Github Actions for CI/CD

 This repository contains Terraform code and application code to deploy a simple banking application on AWS.
 It features a Node.js backend, PostgreSQL database, and a React frontend.
 CI/CD is handled by GitHub Actions using temporary credentials via OpenID Connect (OIDC) for secure access to AWS to deploy the application and its infrastructure.

-## Architecture Diagram
+## 📐 Architecture Diagram

-The following diagram illustrates the end-to-end deployment pipeline and infrastructure architecture for a secure, scalable web application deployed on AWS using Terraform and GitHub Actions.
-This setup automates infrastructure provisioning and application deployment across multiple Availability Zones (AZs) within a Virtual Private Cloud (VPC), following AWS best practices.

-GitHub Actions handles CI/CD workflows, using OpenID Connect (OIDC) to assume temporary AWS credentials.

-The pipeline bootstraps infrastructure with Terraform, stores build artifacts in Amazon S3, and deploys application workloads.

-The AWS environment spans three AZs with public and private subnets, an Application Load Balancer, Auto Scaling Group of EC2, PostgreSQL RDS database in HA configuration, and integrations with IAM, Secrets Manager, KMS, and CloudWatch for security and observability.

 ![Architecture Diagram](./images/architecture.png)

+The diagram illustrates the end-to-end deployment pipeline and infrastructure architecture for a secure, scalable web application deployed on AWS using Terraform and GitHub Actions.

+- CI/CD is powered by GitHub Actions, which assumes temporary AWS credentials via OpenID Connect (OIDC)

+- The pipeline bootstraps infrastructure with Terraform, stores build artifacts in Amazon S3, and deploys application workloads.
+Auto Scaling Group with rolling deployment instance refresh strategy for minimal downtime deployments.

+- The AWS environment spans three AZs with public and private subnets, an Application Load Balancer, Auto Scaling Group of EC2, PostgreSQL RDS database in HA configuration, and integrations with IAM, Secrets Manager, KMS, and CloudWatch for security and observability.

-## Repository Structure
+## 📁  Repository Structure

 ```
 simple-banking-app/